litebulb/ProjectEdison/documents/Deployment Guide.md

 **Parameters for Premium solution:**

-If you want to deploy the **Premium solution** you have to enter the below parameters.

-For **Premium solution**, select the geo-paired region for your template deployment and choose the values of **OMS Workspace Region, App Insights Location** and **High availability region of App Insights Location Dr** or keep the default values as it is.
+For **Premium solution** deployment, select the geo-paired region of template deployment and choose the values of **OMS Workspace Region, App Insights Location** and **High availability region of App Insights Location Dr** or keep the default values as it is.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d72.png)